A new Parameterization for the Pion Vector Form Factor: Results for the pion phases, inelasticities and form factors in the -wave

 \section{Results for the pion phases, inelasticities and form factors in the $p$-wave}

+All parameters introduced --- $\kappa_i$, $c_i$, $g_i^{(l)}$, $\alpha^{(l)}$, $m_{(l)}$ --- are real as long as all (relevant) channels are treated explicitly as a consequence of time reversal invariance.
+In case of $N$ channels, for each explicit resonance we need to include $N+2$ real parameters.
+This number agrees exactly to what is needed, e.g., in the $K$ matrix formalism.
+In addition there are the $N-1$ direct couplings of the photon to the continuum channels, $c_i$ --- charge conservation fixes $c_1=1$.
+For the predominantly elastic resonance $\rho(770)$, which is included via $\tilde \delta$, the only free parameters are the mixing paramters $\kappa_1$ and $\kappa_2$.
+Denoting the number of resonances included explicitly by $n$ (c.f.
+Eq.~(\ref{VRdef})), we thus have $[(n+1)(N+2)-1]$ parameters in total.
+In this paper we discuss two classes of fits: one including 2 resonances and 2 channels, the other including 2 resonances and 3 channels.
+Thus, in the former case we have 11 in the latter 14 parameters to be adjusted to the data.

-To be specific we now focus on the pion vector form factor.
-The resonance parameters will be determined by a fit to data on the pion vector form factor as well as inclusive data on inelastic channels.
-In addition we need as input the elastic phase shifts $\tilde \delta$, which largely fix the properties of the $\rho(770)$.
+The resonance parameters will be determined by a fit to data on the time--like pion vector form factor as well as inclusive data on inelastic channels.
+All fits were performed using the MINUIT package of the CERN library.
+As input we need the elastic phase shifts $\tilde \delta$, which largely fix the properties of the $\rho(770)$.

-For our work we will use for energies below $s_{\rm cut}=1.4^2$ GeV$^2$ the central values for the phase shift provided in Ref.~\cite{madrid_new} --- see Eqs.
+For the input phase shifts $\tilde \delta$ we will use for energies below $s_{\rm cut}=1.4^2$ GeV$^2$ the central values for the phase shift provided in Ref.~\cite{madrid_new} --- see Eqs.
 (A7) and (A8) therein.
 For energies above this value we smoothly extrapolate the phase shift to a value of $\pi$ via

-It turns out that for $\Lambda\geq 2$ GeV the results are basically insensitive to the actual value used~\footnote{This is correct up to an unphysical pole located at $s=-\Lambda^2$, which, however, does not influence visibly the amplitude for $s>-\Lambda^2$.}.
+It turns out that for $\Lambda\geq 2$ GeV the results in the time like region are basically insensitive to the actual value used~\footnote{This is correct up to an unphysical pole located at $s=-\Lambda^2$, which, however, does not influence visibly the amplitude for $s>-\Lambda^2$.}.
 We thus chose $\Lambda = 10$ GeV in what follows.
 The asymptotic value $\pi$ for the phase ensures that the vertex function $\Gamma_1(s)$ decreases as $1/s$ as demanded for the vector form factor.
-The resulting elastic $\pi\pi$ phase shifts shown as the black dot--dashed line in the left panel of Fig.~\ref{fig:phases}.
+The resulting elastic $\pi\pi$ phase shifts are shown as the black dot--dashed line in the left panel of Fig.~\ref{fig:phases}.
 The form factor from the Omn\'es function alone is shown as the black dot--dashed line in Figs.~\ref{fig:pionFF}.
-It provides an acceptable description of the data up to $s=1$ GeV$^2$, although there are some deviations visible (see inlay in the left panel).
+It provides an acceptable description of the data up to $s=1$ GeV$^2$, although there are some deviations visible (see inlays in the left panel).
 At higher energies a significant deviation becomes visible.